 Microsoft SharePoint is an Enterprise Content Management (ECM) solution, making it a viable solution for larger enterprises.
-A Document management system is more fitting for smaller organizations with 1-50 employees, or for single departments within larger organizations.
-For instance, document management software is great for human resources departments, legal departments, and accounting departments in larger organizations.
+A SharePoint document management system is more fitting for smaller organizations with 1-50 employees, or for single departments within larger organizations.
+For instance, SharePoint document management software is great for human resources departments, legal departments, and accounting departments in larger organizations.
 On the company-wide scale, accounting firms, healthcare clinics, property managers, financial services firms, insurance agencies, and manufacturing companies benefit greatly from document management software, but would rely on unneeded bells and whistles with SharePoint if purchased.

-What’s the Deal with SharePoint?
+What’s the Deal with Microsoft SharePoint?

-One of the most common areas of confusion seems to be in understanding what exactly SharePoint is.
-It is not a program that you install or download, it’s a platform that is supposed to be used for seamless content management and communication over every PC, Mac, and mobile device associated with your company.
+One of the most common areas of confusion seems to be in understanding what exactly Microsoft SharePoint is.
+SharePoint is not a program that you install or download, it’s a platform that is supposed to be used for seamless content management and communication over every PC, Mac, and mobile device associated with your company.
 When a document is saved on a computer in Fresno, for instance, SharePoint’s intent is to make it possible for that document to be opened and read on a cell phone in London.
 Explained by Wikipedia, “SharePoint combines various functions which are traditionally separate applications: intranet, extranet, content management, document management, personal Cloud, enterprise social networking, enterprise search, business intelligence, workflow management, web content management, and an enterprise application store.”

-Why Is the eFileCabinet Document Management System Better?
+Why is the eFileCabinet Document Management System Better?

 A document management software system has a few key components: